arviz-devs/arviz/README.md

 pip install git+git://github.com/arviz-devs/arviz.git
 ```

-Another option is to clone the repository and install using `python setup.py install` or `python setup.py develop`.
+Another option is to clone the repository and install using `python setup.py install`.
 (Looking for a volunteer to register package on pypi/conda)

 ## Dependencies